mapeveri/django-musette/roadmap.rst

 1. [X] Issue #114 Bug in command create_profile_superadmin
 2. [X] Issue #115 Improve code in general
 3. [X] Issue #117 Search filter with field moderate in True
+4. [X] Issue #118 On scroll in topic comments not render correctly
-4. [] Issue #87 Migrate web sockets to django-channels
+5. [] Issue #87 Migrate web sockets to django-channels
-5. [] Issue #81 Add docker container
+6. [] Issue #81 Add docker container
-6. [] If errors are found in the previous version.
+7. [X] If errors are found in the previous version.
 They will be arranged